 Using previously allocated State funds, the CCJPA, Caltrans, and Amtrak have created a multi-year program of periodic overhauls to the existing train fleet that will improve the fleet performance and maintain the valued assets of the State's rolling stock investment, while at the same time still provide enough cars to effectively run the service until new cars start to arrive in 2021.
-Below are lists of both the completed and upcoming projects:
+Below are lists of both the completed and upcoming projects.

-Rail Equipment Projects Completed in FY 2019-20
+Rail Equipment Projects Completed in FY 2020-21

-- PTC equipment was installed in all the State's 23 locomotives and 19 cab cars and is now fully operational and ready for the January 2019 federal deadline. - 39 of the 66 first generation California IPR cars have gone through a multi-year project to upgrade HVAC systems to a more environmentally friendly-refrigerant (R-410A), redesign ducting, and upgrade computer-controlled thermostats for more comfortable and constant temperature.
-During this modification, workers replaced aging floors with new linoleum and enhanced bracing at high traffic areas.
+- PTC equipment was installed in all the State's 23 locomotives and 19 cab cars and is now fully operational - 39 of the 66 first generation California IPR cars have gone through a multi-year project to upgrade HVAC systems to a more environmentally friendly-refrigerant (R-410A), redesign ducting, and upgrade computer-controlled thermostats for more comfortable and constant temperature.
+During this modification, workers replaced aging floors with new linoleum and enhanced bracing at high traffic areas. - Wi-Fi upgrades of key components to ensure reliability of the system utilized by the traveling public.
+These include antennas for cellular and GPS, access point modules and Ethernet switches.
+Also, the original systems were checked for any defective or worn cables and replaced to maintain the systems to optimal standards.

-Rail Equipment Projects Upcoming in FY 2020-21
+Rail Equipment Projects Upcoming in FY 2021-22